-Couscous: It's not a grain, but instead a type of whole-wheat or regular pasta, which, when soaked in hot liquid for 5 minutes, gets tender and fluffy.
-A staple in Northern Africa, couscous is typically served to soak up the spicy flavors of chicken, lamb and vegetables stews made with many combos of nutrient-rich vegetables (like carrots, eggplant, onion, sweet potato, tomatoes, turnips and zucchini).
+Couscous: It's not a grain, but instead a type of pasta, which, when soaked in hot liquid, gets tender and fluffy.
+A staple in Northern Africa, couscous typically is served to soak up the spicy flavors stews made with many combos of nutrient-rich vegetables (including carrots, eggplant, onion, sweet potato, tomatoes, turnips and zucchini).
 A versatile ingredient, couscous also can be made into delectable desserts when sprinkled with almonds, cinnamon and sugar, perfumed with rose or orange flower water, or prepared with dates, sesame seeds and honey.

 4 tablespoons olive oil

 1 small onion, chopped

 1/4 teaspoon saffron threads (optional)

 1 1/2 cups dry whole wheat or regular couscous

 1/2 cup chopped fresh or dried figs **

 - Heat 2 tablespoons olive oil in a medium saucepan.
 Add onion and garlic.
 Cook and stir over medium heat for about 5 minutes, until onion is translucent.